 Entamanu Ngorongoro is perched high on the wild side of the Ngorongoro Crater rim, a thoughtfully designed refuge from which to explore the unique highland environment in which it sits and within easy reach of the wildlife rich Ngorogoro Crater floor.

 Surrounded by the soaring peaks of dormant volcanic hills and the ebb and flow of Maasai pastoralist life, Entamanu is a place to explore beyond the hustle and bustle of the main tourist trail at the Crater.
 Not only to visit the Crater, but to understand it as part of a wider environment.

 A big highlight of any stay here, the Ngorongoro Crater is one of Africa’s most iconic wildlife destinations.
-The beauty of Entamanu Ngorongoro is that it sits within the Conservation area and only 30 minutes drive from the descent road into the Crater.
+The beauty of Entamanu Ngorongoro is that it sits within the Conservation Area, only 30 minutes drive from the descent road into the Crater.
 An early start is highly recommended to enjoy the Crater before the majority of visitors make it in from other camps.
 You will set off with your guide and a packed breakfast and return to camp in time for lunch.
-Or, head out in the afternoon and enjoy sundowners on the rim on your way back to camp.
+Or, head out in the afternoon and enjoy sun-downers on the rim on your way back to camp.